List of VeggieTales characters: Junior Asparagus

-In VeggieTales in the House and VeggieTales in the City, Junior is seen doing more typical things like going to public school or playing with his friends and/or dad.
-He is depicted living with his family in a house built inside a refrigerator.
-At one point, Junior befriends a wild "Buffal-Orange" whom he tries to make his pet.
-He also got a new super alter-ego named Junior Jetpack who sometimes fights alongside LarryBoy.
+In VeggieTales in the House and VeggieTales in the City, Junior is seen living with his family in a house made from a human-sized refrigerator.
+He is shown doing more common activities, like going to elementary school or playing with his friends or his dad.
+He also got a new super alter-ego named Junior Jetpack, who sometimes fights alongside LarryBoy.
 In The VeggieTales Show, Junior has a prominent role helping perform in the shows put on in the theater.
-In this series, he is revealed to be homeschooled (as an explanation for participating in the shows during the day).
+Junior is revealed to be homeschooled in this series, allowing him to participate in the shows and rehearsals during the day.
 He also reprises his roles as Dave from "Dave and the Giant Pickle" in the episode "Little Things Matter" and as Ricochet in some of the "LarryBoy" episodes.